 What is Wedgwood supposed to look like?

 How do we define the “look” of Wedgwood now?
 Does a much bigger new house set in a street of original Balch houses “fit in” with the neighborhood?
+What about houses which do not have a traditional form such as a pitched roof with gables?
 The definition of a “Wedgwood house” is still a matter of controversy in the neighborhood today.